tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - The ability of a system to continue operating in the event of a failure of a component
 - Fault tolerance is achieved by redundancy in hardware and software
 - Fault tolerance enables a system to continue operating properly in the event of the failure of some of its components
+- Fault tolerance is particularly important in high-availability systems

+### Disaster Recovery

+- Set of policies, tools and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster